chifarol/my-tutorials/PHP-MySQL/php-course.md

 PHP automatically associates a data type to the variable, depending on its value.
 Since the data types are not set in a strict sense, you can do things like adding a string to an integer without causing an error.

+PHP also provides automatic data type conversion.

+So, if you assign an integer value to a variable, the type of that variable will automatically be an integer.
+Then, if you assign a string to the same variable, the type will change to a string.

+This automatic conversion can sometimes break your code.

 In PHP 7, type declarations were added.
 This gives an option to specify the data type expected when declaring a function, and by enabling the strict requirement, it will throw a "Fatal Error" on a type mismatch.

 You will learn more about strict and non-strict requirements, and data type declarations in the PHP Functions chapter.